Mozketo/mozketo.github.io/_posts/2014-07-18-announcing-freq-press-alpha-key-counter-for-windows.md

 * Boast your typing and clicking prowess with Slack and HipChat integration built-in,
 * Easy to use installer,
 * Quick and simple check for updates to stay on the latest version,
-* Lightweight application that doesn't take a ton of system resources.
+* Lightweight application that doesn't take a ton of system resources,
+* Charting to show usage in a day or over a fortnight (new feature).

 <!--more-->